 This song started as a poem.

 Just fragments at first—lines scribbled here and there while I tried to make sense of the grief, the anger, and the confusion that come with being sick.
+For me, incurably so.

 Somewhere along the way, the poem became a lullaby.